 Burn Injuries Make Up 10 % of All Child Abuse Cases

-This government study shows the frequency of children, most under two, almost all under ten, that are deliberately burned by their caregivers.
+Government studies show the frequency of children, most under two, almost all under ten, that are deliberately burned by their caregivers.
 It is striking in that it gives clear definition & how to interpret a child’s burns.

 This is perhaps a more technical/professional piece than is usually found here, but I think it is important and might serve as reference to people you know in the social service or medical fields.